Frequently Asked Questions

 When it comes to applications hosted in the cloud, Web Application Firewalls (WAFs) (which can also be hosted in the cloud or delivered as part of the content delivery network) are used to protect the application the same way we would for the application running on-premises.

-The Cymulate Web App Firewall assessment is used to test and validate that the application security control (the WAF) is operating as intended.
+The Cymulate Web App Firewall validation is used to test and validate that the application security control (the WAF) is operating as intended.
 During the WAF assessments, Cymulate sends thousands of payloads from the OWASP top 10 list and based on the HTTP/S response received by the Cymulate attack server, determines whether the payload was blocked or penetrated.

 Testing the effectiveness of container security is essential for ensuring the security of cloud applications and workloads.
 Continuous validation helps identify threats specific to containers, such as unauthorized access, data breaches, and runtime attacks, ensuring robust protection across your cloud environment.